gregplaysguitar/django-simple-search/README.md

-Django simple search provides the same functionality and convenience as `search_fields` does in the django admin.
+Django simple search provides the same functionality and convenience that `search_fields` does in the django admin.

 See <http://gregbrown.co.nz/code/django-simple-search/> for more details.